Requirement of Flexibility

-- Provide sufficient pipe leg perpendicular to pump suction axis so as to absorb suction line growth.
-Refer Figure 1.
+- Provide sufficient pipe leg perpendicular to the pump suction axis so as to absorb suction line growth.
+Refer to Figure 1.

-- Case 1 piping is more flexible as column nozzle is perpendicular to pump axis and pumps set equidistant from column centerline helps minimize differential thermal growth across pump axis.
+- Case 1 piping is more flexible as the column nozzle is perpendicular to the pump axis and pumps set equidistant from the column centerline help minimize differential thermal growth across the pump axis.

-- Case 2 has column nozzle parallel to pump axis and this layout is less flexible because thermal growth along pump axis has to be absorbed by offset loop.
+- Case 2 has a column nozzle parallel to the pump axis and this layout is less flexible because thermal growth along the pump axis has to be absorbed by the offset loop.

-- Cases 3 are preferred arrangement for higher temps and higher suction/discharge pipe sizes.
+- Case 3 are preferred arrangement for higher temps and higher suction/discharge pipe sizes.

-- Provide min 5D straight run from first elbow to pump suction.
+- Provide min 5D straight run from the first elbow to pump suction.

 - First base support shall be adjustable.

-- Consider low friction slide plate where required.
+- Consider a low-friction slide plate where required.

-- Furnace/Reactor layout and flexibility in piping design when interspaced with a pipe rack.
-Refer Fig. 2.
+Furnace/Reactor layout and flexibility in piping design when interspaced with a pipe rack.
+Refer to Fig. 2.

-- (Case 1) Common practice is to locate both Furnace & Reactor on same side of pipe rack so that connected line on rack moves away from the equipments during thermal expansion
+- (Case 1) A common practice is to locate both Furnace & Reactor on the same side of the pipe rack so that the connected line on the rack moves away from the equipment during thermal expansion

-- (Case 2) In alternate layout mid section of line on rack acts as pivot allowing pipe on either side to move away from equipment due to thermal expansion (more loads on nozzles).
+- (Case 2) In an alternate layout, the midsection of the line on the rack acts as a pivot allowing the pipe on either side to move away from equipment due to thermal expansion (more loads on nozzles).